Richard E. Engel

 Currently serving as an Associate Editor to Soil Science Society America Journal.
 Research interests include investigations of fertilizer management strategies for enhancing N recovery by crops using 15N enriched labelled fertilizers; soil emissions of greenhouse gases (nitrous oxide, methane, and carbon dioxide) as affected by cropping systems; soil carbon sequestration and characterization of dissolved organic matter in croplands; urea-fertilizer induced emissions of ammonia and mitigation with urease inhibitors; and soil acidification and aluminum toxicity of Montana soils.

 - Romero, C., R. Engel, J.D'Andrilli, C.Chen, C. Zabinski, P. Miller, and R. Wallander.
 2018.
-Patterns of change in permanganate oxidizable soil organic matter from semiarid drylands reflected by absorbance spectroscopy and Fourier transform ion cyclotron resonance mass spectrometry. org.
-Geochem (in press March 14, 2018).
+Patterns of change in permanganate oxidizable soil organic matter from semiarid drylands reflected by absorbance spectroscopy and Fourier transform ion cyclotron resonance mass spectrometry.
+Organic Geochem.120:19-30.

 Miller, P.R., E.C.
 Glunk, J.A.
 Holmes, and R.E.
 Engel.
 2018.
 Pea harvest timing impacts forage yield quality, and subsequent wheat.
 Agron.
 J. 110:1-9.